foxtran/BLAS77Interface/README.md

-# BLAS77-90
+# BLAS77Interface

-Fortran 90 modules and wrappers for BLAS &amp; LAPACK routines
+Fortran 90 modules and wrappers for BLAS &amp; LAPACK routines.

 # Source code generation

-BLAS77-90 uses [Reference LAPACK](https://github.com/Reference-LAPACK/lapack) for generation its code.
+BLAS77Interface uses [Reference LAPACK](https://github.com/Reference-LAPACK/lapack) for generation its code.
 Latest commit is used.

 Generation consists from several stages:
 1. Extracting API of non-auxiliary functions of BLAS and LAPACK.